tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 7 - Sensors, Forward Kinematics.md

 ### Capacitive Proximity Sensors
-Detects the object by generating an electrostatic field **Capacitive sensors use an electrostatic field**
+Detects the object by generating an electrostatic field at the front of the sensor.
+The capacitance between the object within range of the field and the
+**Capacitive sensors use an electrostatic field**
 ![](Attachments/Pasted%20image%2020231117133015.png)
 Can detect any object.